someobserver/recurgence/explanations/h/humility/index.md

 ## Properties

-Humility exhibits several essential characteristics that distinguish it from mere self-limitation or constraint:

 - **<big>Dynamic Regulation</big>**
 Rather than imposing fixed limits, humility adjusts its regulatory pressure based on context and system state.
 It allows for deep recursion when beneficial while preventing pathological amplification.